 How much does it cost to take an AP course?

 There are no charges for taking an AP course at East Wake High School.
-However, if you elect to take the examination in the spring, the fee is approximately $94 per exam.
+The exam fee is $97, however, the state of North Carolina pays this fee for students enrolled in the AP course.
+If you elect to take the exam without enrolling in the course, the fee is approximately $95 per exam.
 Students may qualify for financial assistance from The College Board if necessary.
-Please see your school counselor to see if you qualify.

 If I take an AP course, do I have to take the exam?